-WARNING When using this outdoor cooking area, the vehicle must be level and stabilized.
-Do not violate manufacturers' instructions on required clearances for cooking appliances during use.
-Do not store cooking appliances until cool to the touch.
-Can lead to a fire and explosion and result in death or serious injury.
-FILLING DDODAN ΕΤΑΝΚ
+- When using this outdoor cooking area, the vehicle must be level and stabilized. - Do not violate manufacturers' instructions on required clearances for cooking appliances during use. - Do not store cooking appliances until cool to the touch. - Disconnect LP hose from cooktop before storing exterior kitchen. - Can lead to a fire and explosion and result in death or serious injury.